mike14747/default-react-app/README.md

 },
 ```

--   Cleaned up all of the linting errors in the client folder (which were all in the default React app's files).
+-   Cleaned up all of the linting errors in the default React app's files (client/src/App.js, etc) which didn't match my linting rules.

+---

 -   Some basic css, components, pages, navigation and routes **client/src/App.js** in place of the default code... which renders a basic functioning app.
 -   I also replaced the functional **User** component in **App.js** with a **User** class and set it up to fetch data (using **axios**) from the test database and render it to the browser just to test the whole MVC system.
--   Added the following folders: **client/public/images** and **client/src/css** (these are the best places to use images and css in a React app).
--   Added a sample image to: client/public/images and a couple css files in: client/src/css.
 -   Added header and footer components to **client/src/components**, then added them to client/src/App.js to be rendered with every component inside the Router (before and after the routes).

+---

+### Images and CSS

+-   Added a **client/public/images** folder.
+Any images in this folder can be accessed from anywhere in the React app using the **/images** prefix in the src path.
+-   A sample image was added to: **client/public/images** so I could test the structure in a React component.
+-   Added a **client/src/css** folder for general css for the app.
+This is because the React app can't use any css resourses outside the **client/src** folder.
+-   A couple of css files were added to: **client/src/css** and I've imported them in **client/src/App.js**.
+At this point they're available to use in any React components/pages.

+---

 ## How can you get started using this project?